 Ineligible fields include: business administration, management training, computer science, finance/banking, marketing, engineering, hard sciences (physics, biology, chemistry, etc.), mathematics, medical sciences, or teaching English as a foreign language/language instruction.

-Applicants with permanent resident status, dual citizenship, and/or asylum seekers in Australia, Canada, European Union, New Zealand, Nordic Countries, or the United States are not eligible to apply.
+Applicants with permanent resident status or dual citizenship in Australia, Canada, European Union, New Zealand, Nordic countries, or the United States are not eligible to apply.

 Students or faculty currently enrolled in master’s degree programs are not eligible to apply.

 Competition for the CSSA awards is merit-based.
 Selection will be made on the basis of proven academic excellence, a clear and justifiable need for international travel to complete the research project, and relevance of the project to the development of open society in the applicant’s home country.

 Selected grantees may be invited by CSSA to attend short-term trainings/summer school, and a participant conference during the grant period.
 Travel costs and accommodation for these events will be covered by CSSA.

 Detailed guidelines on the conditions of these awards are available in the Download Files section.

 Applicants are strongly advised to submit their application online.

 For those wishing to submit a paper application, an application form and budget/timeline template can be downloaded from the Download Files section.